Manage storage account access keys

 Your storage account access keys are similar to a root password for your storage account.
 Always be careful to protect your access keys.
 Use Azure Key Vault to manage and rotate your keys securely.
 Avoid distributing access keys to other users, hard-coding them, or saving them anywhere in plain text that is accessible to others.
 Rotate your keys if you believe they may have been compromised.

-If possible, use Azure Active Directory (Azure AD) to authorize requests to Blob and Queue storage instead of Shared Key.
+Microsoft recommends using Azure Active Directory (Azure AD) to authorize requests against blob and queue data if possible, instead of Shared Key.
 Azure AD provides superior security and ease of use over Shared Key.
 For more information about authorizing access to data with Azure AD, see Authorize access to Azure blobs and queues using Azure Active Directory.

 To view and copy your storage account access keys or connection string from the Azure portal:

 Navigate to your storage account in the Azure portal.

 Under Settings, select Access keys.
 Your account access keys appear, as well as the complete connection string for each key.

 Locate the Key value under key1, and click the Copy button to copy the account key.